coin-or/python-mip/docs/quickstart.rst

 Additional processing limits may be used: :code:`max_nodes` restricts the maximum number of explored nodes in the search tree and :code:`max_solutions` finishes the BC algorithm after a number of feasible solutions are obtained.
 It is also wise to specify how tight the bounds should be to conclude the search.
-The model attribute :code:`max_gap` specifies the allowable percentage deviation of the upper bound from the lower bound for concluding the search.
+The model attribute :attr:`~mip.model.Model.max_mip_gap` specifies the allowable percentage deviation of the upper bound from the lower bound for concluding the search.
 In our example, whenever the distance of the lower and upper bounds is less or equal 5\% (see line 1), the search can be finished.

-The :code:`optimize` method returns the status (:class:`~mip.constants.OptimizationStatus`) of the BC search:
+The :meth:`~mip.model.Model.optimize` method returns the status (:class:`~mip.constants.OptimizationStatus`) of the BC search:
 :code:`OPTIMAL` if the search was concluded and the optimal solution was found; :code:`FEASIBLE` if a feasible solution was found but there was no